versionpress/versionpress/docs/README.md

 ## Updating documentation

-1. Edit some Markdown files in the `content` directory.
+1. Edit Markdown files in the `content` directory.
-2. _(Optional)_ Live-preview the changes by starting up Docker and running `npm run start` – the site will be ready for you at <http://localhost:8000>.
+2. Live-preview the changes by starting up Docker, running `npm start` and visiting <http://localhost:8000>.
 3. Submit a pull request with your changes.

+If you want to update the site visuals, please see [theme info](#theme-info).

 ## Authoring tips

 ### Site navigation

 Site navigation is defined in `mkdocs.yml`.
 This file must be manually updated whenever a new file is added or an existing file moved.
-This structure will automatically generate the navigation on the site in both the sidebar and in the "next" / "previous" links in the footer.

 ### Links

 Links should be written as **relative** and **ending with .md**, for example, `[configuration](../getting-started/configuration.md)`.
-Only this form ensures that links work both on GitHub and rendered on docs.versionpress.net.
+This form ensures that links work both on GitHub and rendered on `docs.versionpress.net`.

 ### Title casing